Built-in OutlookLive comparison

 Can Outlook's built-in templates replace Toggles?

-They can be enough for simple personal text reuse.
-Toggles is a different fit when a team needs shared workflows that include variables, attachments, recipients, subject lines, signatures, and workflow guidance.
+Outlook's built-in templates can replace Toggles when the need is simple personal text reuse.
+Toggles is a better fit when a team needs shared workflows that include variables, attachments, recipients, subject lines, signatures, and workflow guidance.
+Built-in templates do not give leaders the same way to standardize complete client emails across users.
+Toggles keeps the process inside Outlook while helping each sender start from an approved, complete workflow.

 Why pay for Toggles if Outlook already has templates?